slabban/slabban.github.io/index.md

 <img src="/images/classified_object_img.png?raw=true" />

-Back to the subject at hand, the Monocular Camera is a powerful and affordable sensor that allows the developers to use Computer Vision to classify objects in the streamed images; this was accomplished using the YOLOv3 framework that was adopted for the Robot Operating System (ROS).
+Back to the subject at hand, the Monocular Camera is a powerful and affordable sensor that allows the developers to use Computer Vision to classify objects in the streamed images; this was accomplished using a [YOLOv3](https://github.com/slabban/darknet_ros "YOLOv3") framework that was adopted for the Robot Operating System (ROS).

 However, the Monocular Camera is poor in performance when it comes to deducing distances to objects, which leads into the next sensor..